St.Andrews New Course

-Initially, the course was built solely for the purposes of overflow from the old course, after a short while the course itself earned (and with good reason) an International reputation all of its own.
+Initially, the course was built solely for overflow from the old course, after a short while the course itself earned (and with good reason) an International reputation all of its own.

 The course is… wait-for-it, the oldest New Golf Course in the world.
-It is not dissimilar to the old course with its undulating styling, and amongst many opinions thought that were it not for its proximity to the Old Course, then perhaps many big events in fact Open Championships would perhaps have been hosted here.
+It is not dissimilar to the old course with its undulating styling.
+Many opinions thought that were it not for its proximity to the Old Course, then perhaps many big events in fact Open Championships would have been hosted here.

 The New Course is a traditional out-and-back course which means, of course, the 18th green sits very nicely next to the first tee.